IvannnHuang/system_programing_project/HW1/README.md

 You will reuse the same core logic from Part 1 (building the tree, and running KNN search), but extend the implmentation of function `buildKD` and `knnSearch` to operate over k-d embedding, either vectors in $\mathbb{R}^d$ and scalars.

-### Grading (TBD)
+### Grading
-Unlike Part 1, we will grade the correctness of your entire pipeline as a whole—not individual subtasks.

-To evaluate your results, we use the printNeighbour() function to print out the IDs and distances of the nearest neighbors your program finds.
 You will be tested on four different values of k: 1, 3, 5, and 10.

-Each of the four test cases is worth 5 points:
+There are four test cases each in k = 1, 3, and 5.
+The last test case of these are based on the MS MARCO passage datasets; the other datasets are located in the `./data/` directory.
+There are two test cases in k = 10, both based on the MS MARCO passage datasets.

+We will run your program to verify the correctness of the built tree and the output of the search.
+Each value of `k` total to be worth 5 points.
+The `buildKD` on the MS MARCO dataset 1 and 2 across all `k` are combined into the `buildKD, MS MARCO 1` and `buildKD, MS MARCO 2` tests.

-- Correct output for k=1 → 5 points
+- Correct outputs for k=1 → 5 points
+   - 1.25 points each test case (4 test cases)
+   - Each test case split into `buildKD` and `knnSearch`
-- Correct output for k=3 → 5 points
+- Correct outputs for k=3 → 5 points
-- etc.
+   - 1.25 points each test case (4 test cases)
+   - Each test case split into `buildKD` and `knnSearch`
+- Correct outputs for k=5 → 5 points
+   - 1.25 points each test case (4 test cases)
+   - Each test case split into `buildKD` and `knnSearch`
+- Correct outputs for k=10 → 5 points
+   - 2.5 points each test case (2 test cases)
+   - Each test case split into `buildKD` and `knnSearch`